bheimbu/evolutionary_ecology/docs/source/first_week.rst

 .. note::
   **Today, you will…**
     - Expand your knowledge on how to identify oribatid mites.
-    - lLearn to recognize additional morphological characters.
+    - Learn to recognize additional morphological characters.
     - Be able to identify most of your specimens to the species level.

 For species-level identification (using the microscope 🔬), take one or two individuals from the glass vials.
 The remaining specimens (in 2 ml reaction tubes) will be used for molecular work.